 You spend every day enhancing the life of your loved one.
 While it may be easy to get caught up in thinking about what goes wrong, the truth is you are doing your best.
 Avoid falling into depression by focusing on the things you accomplish each day.
 After all, you provide your loved one with compassionate care while enjoying the special moments.
 Keep in mind this is your first time taking on such a role, and you are bound to make mistakes.
 When things don’t go right, don’t let yourself feel worthless.
 Prioritize recognizing the many amazing things you do each day, and take action to find ways to correct any mistakes.
 Learning to accept your strengths and limitations may allow you to find greater satisfaction in your caregiving role.

 Caring for a senior loved one with dementia can be an overwhelming duty.
-If you are the primary family caregiver for an elderly loved one and need additional assistance providing high-quality home care, Hartford Home Care Assistance can help.
+If you are the primary family caregiver for an elderly loved one and need additional assistance providing high-quality home care, West Hartford Home Care Assistance can help.
 We are a leading home care agency committed to changing the way seniors age.

 2. Rely on Your Friends

 It may sometimes seem unfair to be the only one doing so much work.
 However, it is common for caregivers to forget they are surrounded by people who love them and want to help.
 Your family may be overwhelmed by the aspects of your loved one’s care, or they may simply live too far away to be of much help.
 For this reason, you should remember your friends can be a tremendous resource during difficult times.
 Whether you call one of them to vent about your day or just need a relaxing lunch date, let your friends know about what you are going through.